A Chinese exchange student was criticized over her remarks of how America’s “fresh air” was liberating, compared to her home country of China.

 Articles By: Accuracy in Academia

-See why the Obama years resemble a classroom lecture in the latest issue of Accuracy in Academia’s monthly Campus Report newsletter.
+Good lawyers may be easier to find than good law schools.
+See the latest issue of Accuracy in Academia’s monthly Campus Report newsletter.

 In our latest visit to the Modern Language Association, we discover, once again, that if you love literature, you may want to avoid most English courses.